 Thinking about all the paintings and other works of art that can be found here, which would you like to be able to take home?

 I would treat myself to something from the modern art collection; I wouldn’t choose anything from the fine art collections because I really couldn’t handle having those kinds of great works.
 They belong in a museum where they can be seen, and not in a private house.
 There are a few pieces in the Design Museum that I would love to have at home though – and which I would use all the time if I did.

 To finish, let’s move away from art.
 Where do you go for a glass of good wine or something tasty to eat here in Kunstareal?

 I like to get lunch at Naum on Barerstrasse – I usually have one of their delicious bowls, as they are nice and light to eat.
-In the evening I would recommend the Vorhölzer Forum, which offers a beautiful view of Kunstareal.
+In the evening I would recommend the Vorhölzer Forum (the café is unfortunately closed since October 2021), which offered a beautiful view of Kunstareal.
 The various museums and exhibition houses also have great restaurant offerings, of course.

 Thanks for the tips and the lovely walk!